kenji-villa/Taxi-Drivers-Registration-App/README.md

 TaxiService provides a utility method to create and configure AddTaxii objects.
 TaxiView retrieves taxi data from the database and formats it into a DefaultTableModel for display in a GUI, such as a Swing table.
 UpdateTaxi updates existing taxi records by first verifying the existence of the taxi via oldTaxiID and then applying new values from an AddTaxii object.

+FormAddT – Allows adding new taxis with fields for TaxiID, Capacity, Model, and Year.
+Validates input and checks for duplicate IDs before insertion.
+FormEditT – Enables editing existing taxi records by searching for a TaxiID and updating its details.
+Validates changes before submission.
+FormRemoveT – Deletes taxis by TaxiID after user confirmation via a checkbox.
+Includes validation to ensure the ID exists.
+FormVeiwT – Displays all taxi records in a JTable, fetching data from the database via TaxiView and dynamically updating the view.